Skip to main content

 • Addition of a non-MSU individual to the study team if:

-• The individual is from an institution that is not already relying on the external IRB or they are not affiliated with any institution, and
+• The individual is from an institution that is not already relying on the reviewing IRB or they are not affiliated with any institution, and

 • The change could impact MSU, such as situations where MSU is the awardee institution of external funding or the MSU PI is the lead PI of the study.
 The lead PI is the individual who has ultimate responsibility for the conduct and integrity of the study.

-In such instances, the change must be submitted to the MSU HRPP to determine whether the addition will impact the reliance.
+In such instances, the change must typically be submitted as an Update in the MSU IRB online system for the MSU HRPP to determine whether the change/addition will impact the reliance.
 Investigators should contact the MSU HRPP with any questions.

 Determination of Reliance

 Researchers may be provided comments or clarifications as part of the ancillary review process.
-A response is required from the MSU HRPP director regarding whether MSU can rely upon the external IRB.
-If the MSU HRPP director determines that it would not be appropriate for MSU to rely upon the requested external IRB, the MSU IRB coordinator will inform the MSU PI of the determination.
-The MSU PI may be asked to submit a new study submission to an MSU IRB for review, to rely upon a commercial (independent) external IRB, to identify another external IRB as the IRB of record, or it may be determined that MSU is not engaged in non-exempt human subject research.
+A response is required from the MSU HRPP director or HRPP Manager regarding whether MSU can rely upon the external IRB.
+If the MSU HRPP director or HRPP Manager determines that it would not be appropriate for MSU to rely upon the external IRB, the MSU IRB Reliance office will inform the MSU PI of the determination.
+The MSU PI may be asked to submit a new study submission to an MSU IRB for review, to rely upon a commercial (independent) IRB, to identify another external IRB as the reviewing IRB, or it may be determined that MSU is not engaged in non-exempt human subject research.

 If the MSU PI disagrees with the determination, they may request consideration by the MSU Institutional Official (IO).
 The MSU IO retains final authority to determine whether MSU may rely upon the external IRB.

-If the external IRB may be relied upon as the IRB of record for the study, the MSU IRB coordinator will notify the investigator and the external IRB as defined by the agreement.
+If the external IRB may be relied upon as the reviewing IRB for the study, the MSU IRB Reliance office will notify the investigator and the external IRB as defined by the agreement or implementation checklist when using the SMART IRB.

 Reliance Agreement